All-Premier Team

-The All-Premier Team, also known as the Premier Volleyball League Mythical Team, is a Premier Volleyball League honor composed of seven positional awards which are given out each conference.
+The All-Premier Team, also known as the Premier Volleyball League Premier Team, is a group of seven Premier Volleyball League awards given out each conference to the best-performing player or players in each position.
 These include two awards each for Best Outside Hitters and Best Middle Blockers, and one award each for Best Opposite Hitter, Best Setter, and Best Libero.
-Since 2025, the PVL Press Corps have given out an annual version of the awards.
+Since 2025, the PVL Press Corps have selected an annual Mythical Team under similar principles.

-In the women's division, Alyssa Valdez has the most All-Premier Team selections with nine.
-She is followed by Jia Morado-de Guzman and Jeanette Panaga with eight selections each.
+Jeanette Panaga is the only player to have ten All-Premier Team selections.
+She is followed by Alyssa Valdez and Jia Morado-de Guzman, who have nine and eight selections, respectively.

-In the men's division, Fauzi Ismail and JP Bugaoan were both selected three times.
-Six others were selected twice.